Sampad18/Pretest-Bootcamp/README.md

 Completed the First Scenario and also added the Jar file.
 1->Completed - Jar file cannot be executed

 Tried Running the second scenario in the same file but got some error, So tried it in a separate application.
-Code tested in postman API
+Code tested in postman API.
+Run in port 8081
 2->Completed - Jar file cannot be executed